edumserrano/share-jobs-data/docs/dev-notes/README.md

 ### As of writing this, the log for building the docker action looks as follows

+> **Note**
+>
+> This is the log when building the docker image for the action, which happens for instance on the [test-action-current-workflow workflow](https://github.com/edumserrano/share-jobs-data/actions/workflows/test-action-current-workflow.yml) because the log for the action when it's published to the GitHub Marketplace will download the published packaged from the GitHub packages.
+>
+> The information mentioned here is still valuable to understand more about how GitHub Docker actions work.

 ```
 /usr/bin/docker build
 -t 5364e3:10ad17d734e944afa36bd83acaec12cc